raphaelziegler/CAS-in-Applied-Data-Science/final_project/readme.md

 - Easy 21 Jupyter Notebook

 ### jassbot
-- config.py: configure everything in this file (different card encodings) and for eays of use start the RL and plot the Q value function.
+- config.py: Configure everything in this file (different card encodings), and for ease of use, start the RL and plot the Q value function.
-- env.py: Jass enviroment for interaction with the RL algorythms
+- env.py: Jass environment for interaction with the RL algorithms
 - ai_functionality.py: logic for deciding what card to play
 - function.py: functions for card encoding
-- plotting.py_ functionality for the different plotts
+- plotting.py_ functionality for the different plots
 - monte_carlo_control.py: Monte Carlo Control functionality
 - sarsa_py: SARSA functionality

-- dashbord.ppynd: Jupyter Noteboot for determin if we learnd somethning (testing) - configuration made in the config.py file
+- dashbord.ipynd: Jupyter Notebook to determin if we learned something (testing) - configuration made in the config.py file
-- game_engine.py: Jass game-enging (enviroment) for the
+- game_engine.py: Jass game-engine (environment) for the

 ## Report